Terms and Conditions

 By ordering, accessing, or using the ITSL SMART AI Agents services (the “Services”), you (“Customer”) agree to these Terms & Conditions (“T&Cs”).
 Each signed Order Form, online checkout, or statement of work (each, an “Order”) is governed by these T&Cs.
 If there is a conflict, the Order controls solely for pricing, quantities, and term.
 “Documentation” means the then-current user and technical materials for the Services.
 “Confidential Information” has the meaning in Section 10.
 “ITSL” means Eminent Solutions Integration, Inc. d/b/a IT Support Leaders.

-2) Services; Order of Precedence
+2) Services; Project Phases; Milestones; Acceptance; Order of Precedence

-The Services include configuration, management/maintenance, quality assurance reviews/training, and usage‑based voice minutes, as described in your Order.
+2.4 Order of Precedence.
 In the event of conflict, the following order of precedence applies: (a) Business Associate Agreement (BAA), if executed; (b) Data Processing Addendum (DPA); (c) these T&Cs; (d) documents referenced herein.

 3) Fees; Billing; Payment; Surcharges; Taxes